c4v4/cft/README.md

 This project offers flexibility in choosing the numeric types used for column indexes, row indexes, and real values.
 We provide aliases (`cidx_t`, `ridx_t`, `real_t`) defined in [`src/core/cft.hpp`](src/core/cft.hpp) that you can customize by defining the corresponding macros (`CFT_CIDX_TYPE`, `CFT_RIDX_TYPE`, `CFT_REAL_TYPE`).
 This allows you to easily switch between native integer/floating-point types depending on your needs.

-Beyond basic types, we also support defining custom types through a simple interface.
+Beyond native types, we also support defining custom types through a simple interface.
 You can find an example implementation in [`test/custom_types_unittests.cpp`](test/custom_types_unittests.cpp).
 For instance, you can use this interface to:

-- Enforce Checks: Implement custom checks for every mathematical operation performed on your data.
+- _Enforce Checks_: Implement custom checks for every mathematical operation performed.
-- Control Type Conversions: Restrict implicit casts, e.g., to avoid mixing row and column variables.
+- _Control Type Conversions_: Restrict implicit casts, e.g., to avoid mixing row and column variables.
-- Introduce Specialized Types: Utilize alternative number representations like fixed-point types for specific use cases.
+- _Introduce Specialized Types_: Utilize alternative number representations like fixed-point types for specific use cases.

 This approach tries to strike a good a balance between ease of use for common numeric types and the ability to tailor the library to your specific requirements.